Columbia County commission approves motion to create hospital authority and more

-COLUMBIA CO.
+COLUMBIA CO., Ga.
 (WJBF)- Columbia County commissioners made a motion to approve a new hospital authority at Tuesday’s meeting.

 It’s all part of an ongoing plan to build a hospital.